 Like most guys past our prime, when I play hoops I allow myself to believe I'm moving and shooting at some semblance of professional skill, not all that different from my favorite NBA stars.
 And though I am clearly deluding myself, no one is hurt for having seen me spaz out on an alley-oop gone horribly wrong.

 Similarly, Facebook and Twitter have become the pickup basketball games of politics.
 People on social media seem to think they are debating issues like their favorite TV and radio pundits.
 Yet we are as far from pros at how we play politics as we are at sports.
-You may think your testy bickering and schoolyard name-calling resemble the witty political banter of a “Real Time with Bill Maher” panel, when in fact you're exhibiting the intellect of a “Real Housewives” catfight.
+You may think your testy bickering and schoolyard name-calling resemble the witty political banter of a “Real Time with Bill Maher” panel, when in fact you're exhibiting all the intellect of a “Real Housewives” catfight.

-Here are six of the most amateur moves that bad Facebook pundits make.
+Here are eight of the most amateur moves that bad Facebook pundits make.
 If you're guilty of more than two of these a week, you really should avoid political threads and stick to posts about your favorite pets and meals.

 And if you are still invoking the names Palin, Rumsfeld, Alinsky, or Lewinsky in any context, your political wisdom is stuck on Throwback Thursday.